Veams/documentation/methodology/css/global/methodology__cssGlobal.md

+# CSS: Global Styles

+## Global styles refer to Veams instrument's shared styles.

+### Veams instruments share styles via the `data-css` attribute.
+---

-### General
+#### General Principles

-When we have global styles for our instrument, we use a `data-css` attribute.

-These `data` styles are shared for all modifiers in the file.
+- Global styles are shared by all of your instrument's contexts.

+- If your instrument needs global styles, use the `data-css` attribute in your markup.

+- Your global styles should live in the `data-css` rule in your instrument's style sheet.

 ### Example Snippet